RaReNet/DFAK/_pages/en/AccountHijacking.md

 ---
 layout: page
 title: "Account Hijacking"
-author: RaReNet JC, EG, DV, TL, others
+author: RaReNet
-summary: ""
+summary: "Are you having a problem accessing an email, social media or web account?
+Does an account show activity that you do not recognize?
+There are many things you can do to mitigate this problem."
 date: 2015-08
-permalink: /AccountHijacking/
+permalink: /en/AccountHijacking/
-parent: Home
+parent: /en/
 ---